 The Benefits of Channel Sales

-Now that we’ve understood what channel sales is, how it stands apart from directly selling to consumers, and had a glance at the various types of channel sales, it’s time to look at things objectively: Is channel sales really worth the effort?
+Now that we’ve understood what channel sales are, how it stands apart from directly selling to consumers, and had a glance at the various types of channel sales, it’s time to look at things objectively: Is channel sales really worth the effort?
 Or does it add on more than you want to take on as a small business?

 1. Channel Sales Save You Time & Effort

-As a small business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.
+For a small business, hiring a sales team, setting up sales processes, sales funnels, and all the associated tasks of running a sales operation, aren’t always feasible or cost-effective.